IMPORT INTOonly works for existing tables. For information on how to import data into new tables, see

 Import file location

-We strongly recommend using cloud/remote storage (Amazon S3, Google Cloud Platform, etc.) for the data you want to import.
+We strongly recommend using cloud/remote storage (Amazon S3, Google Cloud Platform, etc.) for the data you want to import, but local files are supported as well.

 To import a local file, you have the following options: